macgeargear/learning/notes/Learning/Operating System/Basic of Operating System.md

 - [[File System in Linux]] : The "File System" as an abstraction for storage devices
 - Windows and Unix File Path
 - IPC Interprocess Communication

+- OS - program that manages the computer hardware.
+- It also provides a basis for Application Programs and acts as an *intermediary* between computer **User** and computer **Hard ware**